 The present study aimed to test what combinations of variables best predicted the level of life recovery among the impacted citizens.
-As was shown in Figure 23, the integrated model that include hazard, demography, hazard-by-demography interaction as well as life recovery critical elements accounted for the larges variance ( $R^2$ =.470 and adjusted $R^2$ = .405).
+As was shown in Figure 25, the integrated model that include damages, demography, damages-by-demography interaction as well as life recovery critical elements accounted for the largest variance ( $R^2$ =.593 and adjusted $R^2$ =.454).
 In a general linear model design, squared multiple correlation $(R^2)$ and squared correlation ratio() are identical.
 They both indicate a portion of variance that is explained by the entire model.
-An can be decomposed into several partial 's, each of which represents each given predictor's partial effect on the dependent variable.
-By comparing partial's, therefore, one can identify which predictors best explained the life recovery variance.
-Figure 24 clearly shows that mental stress and generation-by-house-damage-by-occupation interaction were the two strongest predictors within the integrated model and that they accounted for about a quarter of the total variance in life recovery or about a half of the variance that the entire model accounted for $(^2=.470)$ .
-By adding 5 more predictors (income, generation, family cohesion and adaptability and community participation) to these top 2 predictors, about 80 % of the model variance can be explained.
-This result suggests that, because of their relatively stronger effects on life recovery, it is worth concentrating further policy intervention concerns and efforts on mental health, hazard-by-demographyinteraction as well as generation, household income, and social tie variables (family system and community participation).
+An can be decomposed into several partial 's, each of which estimates each given predictor's partial effect on the dependent variable.
+By comparing partial estimates, therefore, one can examine which predictors best explained the life recovery variance.
+Figure 26 clearly shows that indices related to housing and economic damages as well as mental stress (locality-by-economic-damage, generation-by-house-damage-byoccupation interaction and mental stress) were the three outstandingly strong predictors and that they accounted for more than a half of the variance ( $^{2}$ =.593).
+The next five strong predictors consisted of demographic/socioeconomic variables (income, generation and physical-by-mental-stress and housing-type-by-housing occupation) plus structure The third strongest set of predictors consisted mainly of the critical elements interactions.

+variables such as social ties (family cohesion and adaptability, social trust, community activity participation), housing (types of housing) and mind/body (general health practices).
+This result suggests that, because of their relatively stronger effects on life recovery, it is worth concentrating policy interventions on 1) damage assistance and mental health support, 2) socioeconomic/demography based measures, and 3) social tie strengthening, housing and public health education measures.

-Figure 24.
+Figure 26.
 A Comparison of Relative Variance Size That was explained by Each Predictor in the Integrated Model.